HomeLatest NewsGovTechIndia becomes sixth largest patent filer with over 64,000 applications, says Jitendra Singh

 The minister cited examples to highlight India’s scientific progress including Chandrayaan-3, developments in DNA vaccine research, indigenous antibiotics and successful gene therapy trials.
 These, he said, demonstrated that the country is becoming more self-reliant in scientific work and is developing capabilities in advanced research areas.

-He told participants that the is promoting entrepreneurship and encouraging young innovators to consider technology development and creation alongside traditional careers.
+He told participants that the is promoting entrepreneurship and encouraging young innovators to consider technology development and business creation alongside traditional careers.

 Advertisement

-Singh mentioned government schemes such as Mudra, PM-Svanidhi and PM-Vishwakarma and said they provide financial and skill development support for individuals without advanced academic qualifications.
+Singh mentioned government schemes such as Mudra, PM-Svanidhi and PM-Vishwakarma and said they provide and skill development support for individuals without advanced academic qualifications.

 The minister added that the National Education Policy 2020 has widened the academic framework by allowing students to shift subjects, pursue multidisciplinary learning and explore areas that match their interest.